George Mason University: Science and Technology campus

 The Science and Technology campus opened on August 25, 1997, as the Prince William campus in Manassas, Virginia, on 134 acre of land, some still currently undeveloped.
 More than 4,000 students are enrolled in classes in bioinformatics, biotechnology, information technology, and forensic biosciences educational and research programs.
 There are undergraduate programs in health, fitness and recreation.
 There are graduate programs in exercise, fitness, health, geographic information systems, and facility management.
 Much of the research takes place in the high-security Biomedical Research Laboratory.
 The 1,123-seat Merchant Hall and the 300-seat Verizon Auditorium in the Hylton Performing Arts Center opened in 2010.

 The 110,000-square-foot Freedom Aquatic and Fitness Center is operated by the Mason Enterprise Center.
 The Mason Center for Team and Organizational Learning stylized as EDGE is an experiential education facility open to the public.
 The Sports Medicine Assessment Research and Testing lab stylized as SMART Lab is located within the Freedom center.
 The SMART Lab is most known for its concussion research.
 On April 23, 2015, the campus was renamed to the Science and Technology Campus.

 In 2019, the university engaged in a feasibility study of creating a medical school at the Prince William Campus.
-The proposed medical school would be completed in 2022.